bryanapperson/blog/content/resume.md

 **Seth Godin's AltMBA**                                July 2019

-* Shipped 14 projects in 4 weeks with 4 teams in the rapid fire leadership, business and marketing workshop.
+* Shipping 14 projects in 4 weeks with 4 teams in the rapid fire leadership, business and marketing workshop.

 - - - -